 In this review

 - 1Volkswagen Golf reviewThe Mk8 Golf offers cleaner engines, an updated interior and the latest on-board tech, but it can’t quite reach the top of the class.

 - 2Engines, performance and driveVolkswagen offers the Golf with new mild-hybrid tech, along with its usual blend of strong, refined petrol and diesel engines.

-- 3MPG, CO2 and running costsMild-hybrid petrol engines help boost efficiency, while improved diesel units offer buyers lower emissions and more range.
+- 3MPG, CO2 and running costsMild and plug-in hybrid petrol engines help boost efficiency, offering low emissions and improved range

 - 4Interior, design and technology - currently readingThere’s a subtle exterior design, but the cabin is crammed full of new tech and useful features.

 - 5Practicality, comfort and boot spaceIt’s a case of ‘as you were’ for the Mk8 Golf, with first-rate levels of comfort and just enough practicality.